proselytize[präs′ə li tīz′, -ə līt′īz′]

 - Proselytize is to preach your religion or beliefs especially to convert others, or to promote a certain course of action.

 An example of proselytize is when you explain Christian theology to try to convince your Agnostic friend to join the Christian faith.

-- To induce someone to convert to one's own religious faith.
+- To attempt to convert someone to one's own religious faith.

-- To induce someone to join one's own political party or to espouse one's doctrine.
+- To attempt to persuade someone to join one's own political party or to espouse one's doctrine.

 (third-person singular simple present proselytizes, present participle proselytizing, simple past and past participle proselytized)